 Keywords are words or phrases that are applied to the digital assets within your DAM system.
 They enable users to find relevant content and help those managing a DAM library to keep content well organized.
 Keywords are generally descriptive of the asset’s content (i.e., trees, skyscraper, London) or are words relatable to activity within your organization, such as a recent project or design.
-You can find examples of Keywords in our Help Center.

 If you’ve ever used Google to find information or an image, you already understand the concept of keyword search.
 In Digital Asset Management, keyword search is the process of using descriptive words related to the type of content that you wish to search for.
 For example, you might use the keywords “Skyscraper” and “New York City” to search your previous projects for images of tall commercial buildings in New York City.

 In Digital Asset Management and other photo management software, a ‘Lightbox’ is a section of the site where you can curate collections and lists of images for later use.
 A lightbox is similar in nature to the ‘Cart’ or ‘Basket’ on a shopping site – the area you store the things you might want to purchase later.

 Metadata is descriptive information added to the files and projects in your DAM.
 It helps users to locate the content that they need within the DAM.
 It is essentially data about data.
 Metadata can be divided into several categories, each serving a specific purpose.
 For example, descriptive information such as location or building type, to technical details on image quality.
 For more information about metadata, please see our blog ‘Why Metadata Matters’.